 The existing PUD does not yet include specific design or dimensional development standards for Planning Area 10.

-This proposal amends Erie Highlands Planning Area 10, including the creation of residential design standards and dimensional standards for townhomes, in the following ways:
+This proposal amends Erie Highlands Planning Area 10 to create residential design and dimensional standards for townhomes, as shown on sheet 5 of the PUD.